Last November, cargo thieves made off with a truckload of pharmaceuticals worth several million dollars.

 Unsafe drivers, he says, "are probably not your conscientious, disciplined, professional drivers," and are more likely to slip up on security protocols.

 The carrier also does hair follicle testing for drugs.
 "We've found that to be very valuable for keeping habitual drug users out of our driver pool," Fountain says.
 "Certainly anecdotally, those who use drugs are more likely to break other laws."
+2. Train employees

 Provide security training for all employees, and educate truck drivers in how to prevent cargo theft and hijacking.
 NICB experts say that a driver who knows, understands and follows security tenets is less likely to h